U.S. flag

 Epidemiology

 The incidence of distal biceps tendon rupture is around 2.55 per 100,000 patient-years.
 Most patients (more than 95%) are males, and injury events usually happen during middle age (35 years to 54 years).[5]
-Rupture of the distal biceps mainly involves the dominant limb.
-However, proximal biceps rupture is commonly seen in elderly patients, and its exact incidence is unknown but is more common than distal biceps rupture.
+The rupture of the distal biceps mainly involves the dominant limb.
+However, proximal biceps rupture is commonly seen in older patients, and its exact incidence is unknown, but it is more common than distal biceps rupture in older patients.

 Pathophysiology

-The proximal tendon rupture in most cases occurs at the tendon-labral junction or the bony attachment.
-Distal tendon ruptures usually occur at the insertion on the radial tuberosity.
+The proximal tendon rupture, in most cases, occurs at the tendon-labral junction or the bony attachment.
+Distal tendon ruptures usually occur at the insertion of the radial tuberosity.

 Histopathology